the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 ### Credit for Reproducibility
 * Esther Plomp and Francis Madden added [a section on ORCID](https://hackmd.io/hPnJcWggSgyB7U2lXOhd4w) to the chapter - [Credit for Reproducibility](https://the-turing-way.netlify.com/credit/credit.html) ([PR #902](https://github.com/alan-turing-institute/the-turing-way/pull/902)).
   Frances Madden worked on adding software citation in this chapter as well ([PR #902](https://github.com/alan-turing-institute/the-turing-way/pull/902)).
-* Esther reviewed the chapter on [Research Data Management](https://the-turing-way.netlify.com/rdm/rdm.html) and added some examples and on data citation ([PR #903](https://github.com/alan-turing-institute/the-turing-way/pull/903).
+* Esther reviewed the chapter on [Research Data Management](https://the-turing-way.netlify.com/rdm/rdm.html) and added some examples and on data citation ([PR #903](https://github.com/alan-turing-institute/the-turing-way/pull/903)).

 ### Data management and publication
-* Heidi Seibold and Barbara Vreede worked on a new chapter on the topic Research Compendia, an approch to provides data, code, and documentation for reproducing a scientific workflow ([issue 834](https://github.com/alan-turing-institute/the-turing-way/issues/834), [PR #840](https://github.com/alan-turing-institute/the-turing-way/pull/840)).
+* Heidi Seibold and Barbara Vreede worked on a new chapter on the topic Research Compendia, an approach to provide data, code, and documentation for reproducing a scientific workflow ([issue 834](https://github.com/alan-turing-institute/the-turing-way/issues/834), [PR #840](https://github.com/alan-turing-institute/the-turing-way/pull/840)).
 * Jade Pickering reviewed some PRs opened by the participants, including the Open Research chapter [issue #888](https://github.com/alan-turing-institute/the-turing-way/issues/888)).

 ### Tools and methods for reproducible research